-A site inspection of all erosion control facilities will be conducted every 14 days and within 24 hours after every precipitation event, or snowmelt event that causes surface erosion.
+A site inspection of all erosion control facilities will be conducted by the QSM every 14 days and within 24 hours after every precipitation event, or snowmelt event that causes surface erosion.
 The entrance to the construction site shall be inspected daily and existing street cleaned, as necessary, of all materials tracked out of the site.